 Multitasking is a highly ineffective way of making progress.
 However, it is a great way of exploring new possible interests…

-Multitasking is Good Sometimes
+Multitasking is good sometimes

 If the idea of avoiding multitasking sounds too difficult for your overstimulated brain, don’t worry.
 Unlike the typical productivity gurus, I’m not going to tell you to cut out multitasking altogether.
 That’s just unrealistic.

-We are constantly becoming curious in new things.
+We are constantly becoming curious about new things.
 It’s part of our make up and it’s one of the best things about being a scanner.
 There’s no need to feel guilty about multitasking, you just need to relegate it to its proper time and place.
 That’s precisely what scanning mode is for.

 Stay tuned for installment #2 in the Multi-Focus Maverick Series for a lengthy look at scanning mode and effective multitasking.

 What strategies do you use for making progress on many goals?
-Is there anything in particular you’d like me to discuss in future segments of the Multi-Focus Maverick Series?